at062084/COVID-19-Austria/README.md

 - Last data provided for 2020-03-17
 - currently no updates here
 - Plots with lots of data and calculations for 10+ regions worldwide
+### ./owid/data/COVID-19-owid.csv

+## jhucsse - John Hopkins University - Center for Systems Science and Engineering
+Data published by the John Hopkins University, slightly polished.
+- Reactivated after lots of defects around 2020-03-13.
+- Data for at least Austria have been corrected
+### ./jhucsse/data/COVID-19-jhucsse.csv

 ## ecdc - European Council for Decease Control
-in progress

-## jhucsse - John Hopkins University - Center for Systems Science and Engineering
 in progress